 - 2 tablespoons half and half

-- 8 tablespoons butter cut into bits kept chilled until finishing sauce
+- 8 tablespoons butter cut into bits, chilled until finish

 - Preheat grill to medium temperature.
 Generously grease grill grates.
 Grease a separate grilling or fish grilling tray long enough to hold the trout for cooking.
-Pat fish dry, Place fish onto the greased grill tray with a baking sheet underneath to catch any drippings in the preparation.
-Open center of trout and brush olive oil across the length on both sides, sprinkle a few pinches salt and pepper across then evenly stuff in the thyme and oregano.
+Pat fish dry, Place fish onto the greased grill tray with a parchment paper sheet underneath to catch any drippings in the preparation.
+Open center of trout and brush olive oil across the length on both sides, sprinkle with a few pinches salt and pepper all across, evenly tuck in the thyme and oregano stems.
 Firmly wrap the bacon all around the body from the top of the head to the base of the tail.
-Lift grill tray off of the baking sheet and place onto the grill.
-Grill fish around 7 minutes with the lid closed before using a long spatula to flip the trout grilling another 7 minutes, more or less until cooked through and meat easily flakes off of skin.
+Tug the parchment sheet from beneath the trout and set trout onto the grill tray, discard parchment.
+Grill fish around 7 minutes with the lid closed before using a long spatula to flip the trout and grilling another 7 minutes, more or less, until cooked through and meat easily flakes off the skin.
 Remove trout from grill and carefully slide onto a serving platter.
-Top with Mushroom Wine Sauce, garnish with a few sprigs fresh thyme.

-- Heat a large sized saute pan on medium high temperature, add in 3 tablespoons butter, swirl around butter to melt, tumble in the mushrooms letting them sizzle and cook for a minute or two before shaking pan or stirring, sprinkle over a couple pinches salt and pepper and continue cooking another 2-3 minutes.
-Pour over the white wine and the lemon juice letting the liquid reduce by half, stir in the half and half, cook for a minute then a bit at a time begin whisking in the butter, check seasoning and adjust to taste.
-Place mushrooms and sauce evenly across grilled trout, serve hot straight away.
+- Preparing the Mushroom Wine Sauce: Heat a large sized saute pan on medium high temperature, add in 3 tablespoons butter, swirl around to melt, tumble in the mushrooms letting them sizzle and cook for a minute or two before shaking pan or stirring, sprinkle over a couple pinches salt and pepper and continue cooking another 2-3 minutes.
+Pour in the white wine and the lemon juice letting the liquid reduce by half, stir in the half and half, cook for two minutes then a bit at a time begin whisking in the butter, check seasoning and adjust to taste.